Davvott/challenges/04 - Twitter data analysis Part 1/README.md

 ## Code Challenge 04 - Twitter data analysis Part 1: get the data

+Coders note - Some trouble with csv writing and unicode expressions translation.
+Managed to get aorund it but it was a little tricky

 Instructions [here](http://pybit.es/codechallenge04.html).

 ## Write a class to retrieve tweets from the Twitter API